-Nordic Ecolabelling checks that the business complies with the Nordic Ecolabel's requirements after the licence has been granted.
+Nordic Ecolabelling checks that the business complies with Nordic Ecolabelling's requirements after the licence has been granted.
 This may involve a site visit or random sampling.

 If it is found that the facility does not comply with the requirements, the licence may be revoked.